-Businesses often make changes to their website regularly, to update their product offering, update photos or graphics, or update the content, but in some instances, a complete redesign is necessary and even profitable.
+Businesses often make changes to their website regularly, to update their product offering, update photos or graphics, or update the content, but in some instances, a complete website redesign is necessary and even profitable.

 For example, older sites were sometimes designed by a close friend or a family member, perhaps, or someone a trusted person knew.
 At the time it may have seemed like the economical thing to do, but today the site languishes with older technology and slower performance, not to mention the security vulnerabilities, and the more expensive hosting and other things that add costs to a business’s website operation.